 Undesignated gifts are also welcome.
 Donors have given to the endowment from many sources, including but not limited to:

 - other investments

 Beginning January 1, 2006, through the Bridges of Faith Campaign, any new gifts added to the endowment (not counting payments on pledges made before that date), are being matched, dollar for dollar, from a trust established by Mr. Chester Cadieux, Phillips Board Chair emeritus, and his wife Debbie.

 Over the years, Phillips has received many gifts to fund both donor-designated and “where needed most” causes through planned gifts.
-As part of the Generation to Generation society, over 80 persons have named Phillips Theological Seminary in their estate plans.
+As part of the Generation to Generation society, over 80 persons have included Phillips Theological Seminary in their estate plans.
 For more information, please contact Ginny Walker, Stewardship Director.